 3. Pour into the kettle and heat to 60 °C (about 3 minutes)

 For a stovetop kettle, heat on low until you see the first wisps of steam, then kill the heat.
-On a Fellow Stagg EKG, set 60 °C. Why: Warm acid reacts roughly 3× faster than cold, but boiling can splatter the solution and over-aerate the seals.
+On a Fellow Stagg EKG, set 60 °C. Why: Warm acid reacts roughly 3× faster than cold, but boiling can splatter the solution and stress the seals.

 4. Soak for 30 minutes (no heat)